Slaviša Žungul: Hajduk Split

 Within weeks, in late December 1978, his defection and deception became known back home, creating one of the biggest scandals in Yugoslav sporting history.
-Hajduk management was furious, starting a smear campaign against the player in Yugoslav media, branding him a traitor, a deserter, and a drunk.
-They also got the Yugoslav FA (FSJ) to enlist its FIFA connections and request a ban on Žungul taking part in any FIFA-affiliated competitions.
+Hajduk management was furious.
+They orchestrated a smear campaign against Žungul in Yugoslav media, branding him a traitor, a deserter, and a drunk.
+They also asked the Yugoslav FA (FSJ) to enlist its FIFA connections and request a ban on Žungul taking part in any FIFA-affiliated competitions.
 FSJ did so and FIFA granted the ban, effectively blackballing him from the NASL.
 This left the MISL, which was not affiliated with FIFA, as his only option.

 Indoor soccer: New York Arrows

 Settling for an indoor football career, Žungul—now known as Steve Zungul—tried to make the best of the new situation.
-After playing European Cup football with Hajduk as well competing at the European Championship with Yugoslavia, the 24-year-old suddenly found himself in a whole new sport resembling human pinball with ice hockey-style dasher boards around the field, buzzers, flashing lights, disco music, galloping players and the ball rebounding haphazardly off the walls and around the turf.
-Though financially well compensated for his services, the move to indoor in professional terms meant being reduced to playing with and against players whose skills and abilities were far inferior to his.
+After playing European Cup football with Hajduk as well as competing at the European Championship with Yugoslavia, the 24-year-old suddenly found himself in a new world.
+Indoor soccer was a sport almost akin to human pinball with ice hockey-style dasher boards around the field, buzzers, flashing lights, disco music, galloping players and the ball rebounding haphazardly off the walls and around the turf.
+Though financially well compensated for his services, the move to indoor in professional terms meant being relegated to playing with and against players whose skills and abilities were far inferior to his.

 Making his debut in the Arrows' opening game of the season in Nassau Coliseum he immediately established his scoring credentials, recording four goals.
 He would soon start scoring goals like a man possessed.
 He finished the campaign close second to Fred Grgurev in the 1978–79 season scoring race as the Arrows won the title.
 In his second season, Zungul led the MISL in goals scored in 1979–80, guiding his team to the second straight league title and winning the league MVP honours.

 In the 1980–81 season, Zungul achieved an amazing feat, scoring 108 goals in 40 games.
 In comparison, the second leading scorer Vic Davidson of the Phoenix Inferno scored only 50 goals.
-Zungul was well on his way to earning his eventual moniker "Lord of All Indoors", first given to him by Sports Illustrated writer JD Reed.
+Zungul was well on his way to earning his eventual moniker of "The Lord of All Indoors", first given to him by Sports Illustrated writer JD Reed.
 The Arrows won the title again (their third straight), while Zungul won MVP for the second consecutive season.